LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 Click on the `Code` button(blue box) to display the drop down menu.

 <img width="1327" alt="image" src="https://user-images.githubusercontent.com/60980933/184769135-25c906df-3382-44bf-be0c-68222b79b79a.png">

 Click on the `Download Zip` option(red box).

 Once the code is downloaded, double click on the file to unzip it.
 Move the unzipped file to your desired location.

 Cd into the project directory.

-**Depending on which episode/blog/branch you are working with, the repo will contain either only the server side code or both the server and client side code.**
+**Depending on which episode/blog/branch you are working on, the corresponding repo will contain only the server side code or both the server and client side code.**

 ### Run the server